parksw3/parksw3.github.io/_posts/2016-10-25-competition-model.md

 title: "Competition model"
 ---

-For Math 3MB3, introduction to modelling course, my group has to study [three-competitors model](http://epubs.siam.org/doi/abs/10.1137/0129022), and I really didn't feel like studying for midterms so I decided to play around with the model a bit last weekend.
+For Math 3MB3, introduction to modeling course, my group has to study [three-competitors model](http://epubs.siam.org/doi/abs/10.1137/0129022), and I really didn't feel like studying for midterms so I decided to play around with the model for a bit last weekend.
 I was especially interested in the cyclic behaviour of the model so I wanted to see if it could be found in $n$-competitor model as well, where $n > 3$.
 Naturally, the first thing I did was to work with the next simplest case, $n = 4$:

 $$
 \begin{aligned}